Nicklas373/HANA_PDF/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## EMSITPRO PDF Tools
+## EUREKA PDF Tools
-EMSITPRO PDF Tools is a __Laravel__ based project with mix use from some front-end and back-end programming stack, that focusly to build this website.
+Eureka PDF Tools is a __Laravel__ based project with mix use from some front-end and back-end programming stack, that focusly to build this website.
 It also integrated with several front-end framework like __ViteJS__ and __Tailwind CSS__ and used of __Flowbite__ library to maintain responsive and materialize interface.
 And with integration from __iLovePDF__ API as one of the back-end, it have feature to merge, split, compress, convert, and add watermarks to PDF documents, that can handle easily and quickly.

 ---